lorenzobracciale/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am an Assistant Professor at the University of Rome "Tor Vergata".
-My research interests are distributed systems, data privacy, eHealth.
+My research interests are security & privacy, distributed systems, eHealth.
 I apply cryptographic and machine learning algorithms to problems in different verticals.
-Currently, I teach Fundamentals of Computer Science, Web Technology, Digtal Health and Network Softwarization.
+Currently, I teach Computer Science, Web Technology and Digital Health.
 I like to create digital solutions used by thousands of users with technological startups.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.